omaroman/useragentcheck/readme.md

 ### Banner settings

-The banner text and url are configured using the standard `conf/messages` file.
-The following entries are the defaults.
+The banner text and url may be configured using the standard `conf/messages` file.
+The default entries are

     useragentcheck.label=Your browser is no longer supported.
 Please click here to update... useragentcheck.url=http://www.google.com/chrome